feranick/tensorflow-builds/README.md

 ```
 build:macos --copt=-march=native
 ```

-## Docker builds
-Linux distributions may come with outdated version of compilers and libraries that are not compatible with the most recent version of TF.
-The easiest way to compile it is to use docker.
-Run this command to get a docker image on a bash, from where you can then proceed with the regular compilation:

-##
-    docker run --rm -it --entrypoint bash tensorflow/build:2.17-python3.10

-Choose the image you need from here: https://hub.docker.com/r/tensorflow/build/tags

-You can transfer the binaries from the docker image from your host using:

-`docker cp <containerId>:/tensorflow/bazel-bin/tensorflow/tools/pip_package/wheel_house /host/path/target`

-where the `<containerID>` may be found, while the container is running, with:

-##
-    docker ps -a

-Once completed, you can purge all docker images with:

-##
-    docker system prune -a

-Alternatively, you can install `openssh-client` to enable `scp` and therefore transfer from the docker image to the host:

-##
-    sudo apt update; sudo apt install openssh-client

-##
-    cp bazel-bin/tensorflow/tools/pip_package/wheel_house/* user@host.com

 # GPU Support
 Binaries are build using CUDA Toolkit 12.2.
 [You may need to activate NVidia develoepr repos](https://developer.nvidia.com/cuda-toolkit)